AppWerft/Ti.Disto/README.md

  <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
 ```

+This permission will automaticaly inserted by module `de.appwerft.bluetoothmanager`

 ### command.json

-[This file](https://raw.githubusercontent.com/AppWerft/Ti.Disto/master/android/assets/commands.json) contains all BT-commands and will imported from Titaniums `Resources`-folder.
+[This file](https://raw.githubusercontent.com/AppWerft/Ti.Disto/master/android/assets/commands.json) contains all BT-commands and will automaticaly imported from modules asset folder.

 ### Licence key
 The SDK need for work a licence key.
 Currently you can use the public known key (also part of this module) or you can an own one.
 In this case you can put it into tiapp.xml: